Dog training: Clicker training

-In 2004 a study was published that was based on the observation of a variety of breeds trained for protection work using shock collars, which showed that although electronically trained dogs can excel as guard dogs, their behavior toward humans and work circumstances changed, often indicating heightened uncertainty and reactivity.

-Lindsay says of this study, "Schilder and Van der Borg (2004) have published a report of disturbing findings regarding the short-term and long- term effects of shock used in the context of working dogs that is destined to become a source of significant controversy ...
-The absence of reduced drive or behavioral suppression with respect to critical activities associated with shock (e.g., bite work) makes one skeptical about the lasting adverse effects the authors claim to document.
-Although they offer no substantive evidence of trauma or harm to dogs, they provide loads of speculation, anecdotes, insinuations of gender and educational inadequacies, and derogatory comments regarding the motivation and competence of IPO trainers in its place."

-However, newer studies such as those by Herron et alia suggest that aversives such as shock, as well as lesser aversives such as yelling, do come with a risk of increasing behavior problems including aggression.
+Critics of clicker training (and positive reinforcement training in general) claim that it is prone to the overjustification effect, although this is a term used in the context of humans, not animal training.
+It's for this very reason (to prevent this effect) that it's standard practice for trainers do the following: after initial training with a fixed ratio of reinforcement is completed, the reward ratio is switched to a variable ratio, which produces extremely resilient behavior.

+Clicker training is so precise that it can be used to "shape" behavior.
+New trainers have used the precision possible with clickers to introduce techniques that dogs focus calmly, like the "look at that game" and "click to calm".

 Model-rival training

 Based on the principles of social learning, model-rival training uses a model, or a rival for attention, to demonstrate the desired behavior.
 The method was used by Irene Pepperberg to train Alex the African Grey Parrot to label a large number of objects.
 McKinley and Young undertook a pilot study on the applicability of a modified version of the model-rival method to the training of domestic dogs, noting that the dog's origins as a member of large and complex social groups promote observational learning.
 The model-rival training involved an interaction between the trainer, the dog, and a person acting as a model-rival, that is, a model for desired behavior and a rival for the trainer's attention.
 In view of the dog, a dialogue concerning a particular toy commenced between the trainer and the model-rival.
 The trainer praised or scolded the model-rival depending on whether the model-rival had named the toy correctly.
 It was found that the performance times for completion of the task were similar for dogs trained with either operant conditioning or the model rival method.
 In addition, the total training time required for task completion was comparable for both methods.

-A Hungarian dog training group called Népszigeti Kutyaiskola use a variation of model-rival training which they describe as the Mirror Method.
-The mirror method philosophy is that dogs instinctively learn by following the example of others in their social sphere.
-Core to the program is including the dog in all aspects of the owner's life and positive reinforcement of copying behaviors.
-Mirror method dog training relies on using a dog's natural instincts and inclinations rather than working against them.